daboynb/PlayIntegrityFix/README.md

 https://play.google.com/store/apps/details?id=com.aefyr.sai )
 4) Flash the zip and reboot

-When the FP will be banned, you will only need to open the app and then check for Play Integrity Attestation.
-The module will download the new PIF.json.
+When the fingerprint will be banned, you will only need to open the app and then check for Play Integrity Attestation.
+The module will download the new playIntegrityFix.json.

 # ATTENTION
-Sometimes, you may need to double-check for Play Integrity Attestation if the new PIF.json was just downloaded.
+Sometimes, you may need to double-check for Play Integrity Attestation if the new playIntegrityFix.json was just downloaded.
 It can happen if you use apps like Yasnac.
 Currently, I have not encountered this bug using the Google Play developer check.